tibs/markup-history/markup-history-extended-notes.rst

   and we will respond as soon as convenient.

-RUNOFF, roff, nroff, troff, DSR, groff

-Simple text layout and pagination, including right justification.

-The original RUNOFF and TYPSET were written by
-Jerome H. Saltzer for CTSS_ (Compatible Time Sharing System)

-  Ported to BCPL and Multics.
-Ancestor to roff and thus, ultimately, all of the roff family.

-  This example is (more or less) from the original TYPSET/RUNOFF documentation.

-  Commands starting with a dot in the first column.
+Commands start with a dot in the first column - this makes sense as it's not usual to start a line of English text with a dot.

-  Commands could be abbreviated.

-  Inline commands shift the "case", for instance in and out of bold case.
+Commands could be abbreviated, which would have been important with the keyboards in use at the time.
+Inline commands can be used to shift the "case", for instance in and out of bold case.

-An example of Digital Standard Runoff (DSR), showing that the name had an enduring meaning.
+The following is an example of Digital Standard Runoff (DSR), showing that the name had an enduring meaning.
 I used to use DSR on VMS in the 1980s/90s.

 .. code:: Groff